9th8/up-to-date-real-world-haskell/13-data-structures.md

 ::::::

-We will have more to say about difference lists and their monoidal nature in [the section called \"The writer monad and lists\"](16-programming-with-monads.org::*The writer monad and lists)
+We will have more to say about difference lists and their monoidal nature in [the section called "The writer monad and lists"](16-programming-with-monads.org::*The writer monad and lists)

 :::: tip
 ::: title